mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 53 Your mission requires some additional combat training due to its proximity to an active battle zone.
 Add Comms 1, Gunner 1, Gun Combat (any) 1, Melee (any) 1 or Tactics 1.

-54 Augment surgery is a standard for one of your missions, subsidised by the employer.
+54 Augment surgery is a standard for one of your missions, subsidized by the employer.
 Gain the Combat Implant benefit for free.

 55 You are injured in the line of duty and your employer takes very good care of you with the highest quality of body prosthetics.
 Gain +1 End.